JanBeckschewe/opencv-mazesolver/README.md

 ## How to use
 ### Install requirements
 - run the [install script](INSTALL.sh)
+- set up the path to your `src/httpdocs` folder inside the `/etc/apache2` directory
 ### Run the program
 - run `python main.py` inside the `src` folder
-- open your pi's IP adress inside your web browser
+- open your Pi's IP adress inside your web browser

 ## sources